smartboxchannel/eON-INDOOR_CLIMATE_SENSOR_290-EFEKTALAB/README.md

 Temperature, humidity, pressure and light sensor with 2.9 e-ink display.

-### You can purchase a ready-made device by writing to the mail hello@efektalab.com
+### You can buy a ready-made device by writing to the mail hello@efektalab.com

 ### Delivery is carried out worldwide.